pascalr/admin/docs/grant_application.md

 I want people to buy food in bulk without packaging and I want people to eat more earth-friendly food.
 I plan to achieve this by making the process easier.

 For the past year and a half, I have been working on an invention of mine: a pantry robot.
-The idea is to have a cupboard with containers to store dry ingredients and with a robotic arm which handles the inventory and also helps with cooking.
+The idea is to have a cupboard with containers to store dry ingredients combined with a robotic arm which handles the inventory and also helps with cooking.

 The robot would keep an eye out for the inventory and generate a grocery list automatically.
 No more need to worry about missing something.
 You can even access your inventory from anywhere, anytime, to reassure yourself.